Cozmo Beauty School

 As an accredited beauty school you may apply and be eligible for financial aid and grants as well as scholarship opportunities.
 We also have monthly payment plans available and access to other loan options.
 You can see if you’re eligible for financial aid by filling out your FAFSA here and entering the school code: 041350 Because every student’s situation is different we can’t guarantee the amount of funds you may be eligible for, however generally speaking students with an EFC of 0 are eligible for the full amount of Pell Grants and Federal Loans which will cover a majority or all of the cost of attendance.

 Applying for Financial Aid is free and available to everyone, regardless of your financial situation.
-It’s alway a good idea to apply as you may be eligible for Grants up to $7,395 for the 2023-2024 school year to help pay for tuition and you will need your 2021 taxes.
+It’s alway a good idea to apply as you may be eligible for Grants up to $7,395 for the 2025-2026 school year to help pay for tuition and you will need your 2023 taxes.
 Watch a short video here on what the FAFSA is and how to apply or please feel free to call us at (239) 495-1810 and we can assist you over the phone or happy to setup an appointment to do so in person.
-Additionally, alternate Financing options available through Climb Finance.

 The U.S. Department of Education offers several Financial Aid programs for eligible students enrolled in eligible programs at Cozmo Beauty School: Federal PELL Grants, Federal Direct Student Educational Loans, and PLUS Loans.
 Students must have a High School Diploma (or equivalent) or GED in order to apply for Financial Aid.
 A FAFSA application must be filled out which will determine a students eligibility for any of the following programs Cozmo Beauty School offers.